Flashback '95: Emmy Nominee Claire Danes

 As she cradles her first Golden Globe Award in the pressroom, Danes emanates the poise of a woman ten years her elder and offers an intellectual view on why the show hasn't thrived on TV despite the critical acclaim.

 "There's a lot of different reasons why it could not be doing so well," she begins.
 "First of all, I don't know about that Nielsen box system.
 Who knows what's up with that?
 I think it's on a weird timeslot and it's a really complicated show and it's very confusing to figure out how to market it.
 It's pretty fragile."

 The show was indeed perceived as being an odd specimen to market, as its main audience of teenage girls was viewed as an obstacle; however the show's demographic dilemma proved to be only part of the reason why the show was abruptly canceled after its premiere season.

 Unfortunately for the show, its teenage actors weren't simply living out their high school lives on TV and were burdened with their own sets of schoolwork, including Danes' paper on the Protestant Reformation, which led specifically Danes and her parents to become weary of a second season due to the time commitment.

 While the exact reasoning behind My So-Called Life's cancellation remains a vague hodgepodge of factors, co-executive producer Marshall Herskovitz alleged that Danes and her parents expressed their disinterest in a second season, which Danes admitted to in an interview ten years later.

 Regardless of the rationale behind the show's demise, it bolstered Danes' career and immediately landed her a trio of movie roles.
-Better yet, she found an in with TV critics, as she has received a Golden Globe for both projects she has taken on since My So-Called Life (Temple Grandin (TV film), Homeland).
+Better yet, she found an in with TV critics, as she has received an Emmy and a Golden Globe for both projects she has taken on since My So-Called Life (Temple Grandin (TV film), Homeland).